Local Liquid Arts

 Kari Koski can often be seen alongside Suzy Pingree at the distillery, whether pouring gin and educating tasters about the distillation process, or helping with the process itself.
 She has also created her own line of bitters and shrubs, called Kari’s Island Elixirs, which are sold in a few select places, including the San Juan Island Farmers’ Market, online (above) and at the distillery.
 She uses an array of locally grown aromatic botanicals and fruits, including Oregon grape, angelica, anise hyssop, hawthorn, gentian, rhubarb and yarrow, as well as flavored and sweetened vinegars, or shrubs, that can be served with sparkling water for a refreshing non-alcoholic sipper.
 The Elderflower Blackcurrant, Hop Citrus, and Spicy Lovage are three great examples of how she has used island ingredients and blended them with traditional bitters for a unique taste.

 San Juan Vineyards is one of the most picturesque vineyards in the state, overlooking a historic schoolhouse-turned winery, and a beautiful chapel near the vineyard.
-The 20+-acre site, owners Michael and Lauri Corliss, who own Corliss Estates in Walla Walla, grow classic island grapes – Siegerrebe and Madeline Angevine – and also creates reds from Eastern Washington fruit.
+The 20+-acre site, owners Michael and Lauri Corliss, who own Corliss Estates in Walla Walla, grow classic island grapes – Siegerrebe and Madeline Angevine – and also create reds from Eastern Washington fruit.
 Over the years, SJV has developed a much simpler style, trying to show the fruit – whether from the estate or from respected vineyards in Yakima or Walla Walla Valley – with low use of oak, and little manipulation.
 The Corlisses are renovating the 100-year-old schoolhouse that acts as their tasting room, and it will be interesting to see what their experience brings to the San Juan Islands wine scene.